 Yes, in this recipe I combined two methods… methods that I used when making sourdough and ciabatta bread…and eliminating many steps.

 – How this hybrid bread tastes?

-Well, pretty much as the name says…sourdough and ciabatta…only yeast from sourdough was used in this recipe…no industrial yeast whatsoever.
-The bread is a bit chewer than the ciabatta bread with a hint of the sourness from the sourdough.
+Well, pretty much as the name says…sourdough and ciabatta…the bread is a bit chewer than the ciabatta bread with a hint of the sourness from the sourdough.

 – Is this recipe easy to follow?

 Absolutely, especially if you have sourdough ready to go…mix all the ingredients and just using stretch & fold and stretch & coil method…no-kneading at all.
 Just be very patient and let time work on the dough and strengthen the dough by development of gluten.

 I usually leave one loaf in the refrigerator wrapped in plastic bag when consumed in a few days.
 Toast the slices or reheat the whole loaf at 350oF for 20-30 minutes.

 Yes, as soon as the bread cools down, place in a freezer bag, remove as much air as you can and store in the freezer until ready to enjoy.
 You can thaw the bread by placing the bread overnight in the refrigerator and reheat at 350oF for 30 minutes or so by spraying the crust with water before placing it in the oven.

 – Are you ready to try this easy and yet delicious bread?